CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

     # Copy the published output to the final running image
     FROM mcr.microsoft.com/dotnet/aspnet:7.0 AS final
     WORKDIR /app

+    # Copy the published output to the final running image
     COPY --from=build /app/publish .

+    # Copy the media items to the final running image
+    COPY ./wwwroot/media ./wwwroot/media

+    # Set the entrypoint to the web application
     ENTRYPOINT ["dotnet", "UmbWeb.dll"]

 This Dockerfile starts with a build image which contains the SDK to actually compile the project, and one with ASP.NET runtimes to actually host the running application.
 The running application doesn't need any build tools, so we don't include them.
 From the above Dockerfile we can see the stages of the build process.